 Additional Resident Benefits include:

 Meals: Meals will be furnished, without charge, for all residents.
-There is an allowance of $210 (discounted price), bi-weekly, for cafeteria food.
+There is an allowance of $420 per month for cafeteria food.
 Each resident is issued a meal card to charge their meals.

 Allowances for medical books and supplies: In addition to their basic salary, each resident is entitled to reimbursement for the purchase of medical books, journal subscriptions, small medical equipment or any other items necessary for the furtherance of their professional career.
 Examples include iPads, computers, otoscopes, ophthalmoscopes and approved attendance at professional meetings(s).
 All residents receive a $1,400 a year allowance.

 Bonus: Residents who are up to date on all responsibilities share a $10,000 bonus quarterly.

 Professional Dues: The hospital provides, free of charge, membership dues for all residents in the American Academy of Pediatrics, Texas Medical Association, Nueces County Medical Society, the Corpus Christi Pediatric Society and the Texas Pediatric Society.